qiuyue1993/Notes/VQA/Important Approaches/Models with explicit reasoning module.md

 - Transparency by Design networks seems good!
 - Attention maps are not trustful!
 - The key idea is the one-dimensional attention maps ????!
+- How did they generate the module layout

 ---
 ## Neural-Symbolic VQA